livemehere/electron-buddy/packages/vite-plugin/README.md

 ## Default Folder Structure

-If you setup config as above, then you must follow this folder structure.
+If you configure as above, ensure that you follow this folder structure.

 ```bash